-23.1.
-Topology structures of MSNsmobile social networks
+3.1.
+Topology Structures of Mobile Social Networks

-When analyzing the delivery performance of a routing algorithm, information of network topology is typically needed.
-The movement patterns of nodes in mobile networks7, e.g. MANETs and OMNs, have a direct impact on the networks' topologies.
-MSNsMobile social networks, in particular, are human-based networks, and node encounters in such networks represent the ways in which people interact.
-Yoneki et al. [38] and Hossmann et al. [5] studied the topology characteristic of mobile MSNs social networks using some realistic human mobility scenarios.
-They firstly aggregated the contact data to establish Formatted: Justified weighted contact graphs, where the link weights express the duration of contact of pairs of nodes.
-These graphs in turn exhibit the characteristics of social networks.
-(A-a\social network is a graph of human relationships formed by one or more types of interdependencies, such as mutual interests, kinship, or friendship).
-By applying a complex network analysis on the derived graphs, they concluded that the networks have a non-random (heterogeneous) connectivity structure, exhibiting a power-law degree distribution in which some nodes have a relatively large connectivity degree to other nodes, whereas the majority of nodes in the network have few.
+When analysing the delivery performance of a routing algorithm, information of network topology is typically needed.
+The movement patterns of nodes in mobile networks have a direct impact on the networks' topologies.
+Mobile social networks, in particular, are human-based networks, and node encounters in such networks represent the ways in which people interact.
+Yoneki et al. [38] and Hossmann et al. [5] studied the topology characteristic of mobile social networks using some realistic human mobility scenarios.
+They first aggregated the contact data to establish weighted contact graphs, where the link weights express the duration of contact of pairs of nodes.
+These graphs in turn exhibit the characteristics of social networks (a social network is a graph of human relationships formed by one or more types of interdependencies, such as mutual interests, kinship, or friendship).
+By applying a complex network analysis on the derived graphs, they concluded that the networks have a non-random (heterogeneous) connectivity structure, exhibiting a power-law degree distribution in which some nodes have a relatively large connectivity degree to other nodes, whereas the majority of nodes in the network have a few.
 The large degree nodes (so-called hub nodes) are the most popular (central) nodes in the social graph, and therefore they can act as information brokers which are capable of disseminating messages to all nodes within a relatively short delay.
-In Fig. 1 we show the structural topology of an MSNmobile social network: a virtual social network exists on top of an MSNmobile social network, which is less volatile than the physical network, and this network guides humans to move.
+In Figure 1 we show the structural topology of a mobile social network: a virtual social network exists on top of a mobile social network, which is less volatile than the physical network, and this network guides humans to move.